DeNepo/headless-cms/ authentication-vs-authorization/README.md

     },
     body: JSON.stringify(body)
   });
-  return response.json();  //Jwt that can be used to send authenticated request (Token) }
+  return response.json();  //You will have to store this JWT in your application, it's important because you will have to use it the next requests
+}

 createAuthenticatedUser ("username","email","password" );